MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-product-recommendation.md

         - **Transaction date:** The date of the purchase or transaction.
         - **Value of the transaction:** The numerical value of the purchase or transaction.
         - **Unique product ID:** The ID of the product or service purchased if your data is at a line item level.
-        - (Optional) **Purchase or return:** A true/false field where true identifies that a transaction was a purchase.
-If the **Value of the transaction** is negative, we will also use this information to infer a return.
+        - (Optional) **Purchase or return:** A true/false field where true identifies that a transaction was a return.
+If the Purchase or Return data is not provided the model and the **Value of the transaction** is negative, we will also use this information to infer a return.
     - **Suggested data characteristics:**
         - <u>Sufficient history length</u>: At least 1 year of Transactional data, but preferably 2-3 years  of Transactional data so that some seasonality is captured in the data.
         - <u>Multiple purchases per customer ID</u>: At least 2 transactions per Customer ID